Ylide: Resonance structures

-Many ylides may be depicted by a multiple bond form in a resonance structure, known as the ylene form, while the actual structure lies in between both forms:
+Many ylides may be depicted by a multiply bonded form in a resonance structure, known as the ylene form, while the actual structure lies in between both forms:

 The actual bonding picture of these types of ylides is strictly zwitterionic (the structure on the right) with the strong Coulombic attraction between the "onium" atom and the adjacent carbon accounting for the reduced bond length.
 Consequently, the carbon anion is trigonal pyramidal.

 Phosphonium ylides

 Phosphonium ylides are used in the Wittig reaction, a method used to convert ketones and especially aldehydes to alkenes.
 The positive charge in these Wittig reagents is carried by a phosphorus atom with three phenyl substituents and a bond to a carbanion.
 Ylides can be 'stabilised' or 'non-stabilised'.
 A phosphonium ylide can be prepared rather straightforwardly.
 Typically, triphenylphosphine is allowed to react with an alkyl halide in a mechanism analogous to that of an SN2 reaction.
-This quaternization forms an alkyltriphenylphosphonium salt, which can be isolated or treated in situ with a strong base (in this case, butyl lithium) to form the ylide.
+This quaternization forms an alkyltriphenylphosphonium salt, which can be isolated or treated in situ with a strong base (in this case, butyllithium) to form the ylide.

 Due to the SN2 mechanism, a less sterically hindered alkyl halide reacts more favorably with triphenylphosphine than an alkyl halide with significant steric hindrance (such as tert-butyl bromide).
 Because of this, there will typically be one synthetic route in a synthesis involving such compounds that is more favorable than another.